dengxiongshi/icet-master/doc/userguide/source/advanced_topics/customizing_cluster_spaces.rst

     orbit_index: 3  pos:   0.000   0.000  17.101
     orbit_index: 4  pos:   1.450   0.837  19.469

-As one can expect, there is one singlet for each symmetry *inequivalent* layer with the first/second/third... singlet corresponding to the first/second/third... layer.
+In this case, there is one singlet for each symmetry *inequivalent* layer with the first/second/third... singlet corresponding to the first/second/third... layer.
 Based on physical intuition, we can expect corresponding clusters in the center of the slab to behave nearly identical, i.e. the :term:`ECIs` associated with, say, the fourth and fifth singlets should be very close if not identical, and similarly for pairs, triplets etc.